 My sisters and I also finally got the chance to present our mum with a book of childhood photo recreations.
 This is a project which we’ve been putting together over the past year whenever we’ve had the chance, and it has been worryingly easy to locate many of the props from photos which are now several decades old, from duvet covers to garden chairs to a fancy dress gorilla hat.
 But I’m pleased that our inability to throw anything away made it easier to get the perfect matching shot, and we were all sufficiently proud of this book to order extra copies for ourselves too.

-Just before the weekend we also made very good process on our collective job+flat hunting.
+Just before the weekend we also made very good progress on our collective job+flat hunting.
 But I will save that for the next post 😉

 Love the photos and narrative!
 Happy Birthday again Gilly, this is one you will never forget.

 Do you have ticks there?
 That was my first thought seeing you traipsing through the wild countryside.
 It looks like an amazing birthday party though.
 All the best elements.
 What seaside did you guys go to?
 It looks beautiful.
 Did you go swimming?
 Also what exactly is Let’s Bounce?
 Obviously you’re very skilled at it and had a hidden talent I never knew about (hence why I called it hidden).
 Or you could be like me and pick games that are pretty much guaranteed to spit out tickets for the simple action of putting in a trillion tokens.
 The most important question though is what prize did you get for all your tickets?
 A cute shaped eraser maybe or the classic plastic mini slinky perhaps?
 Also the last two photos of this post are absolutely brilliant.
 Enough said.

 To answer the most important question: we donated our tickets to my sister who kept going and won on several different things.
 And she got one of those gooey aliens which become pregnant with another gooey alien unless you keep them in the fridge!